 Recent work considers the problem of learning articulated models based upon visual observations of demonstrated motion.
-Several methods formulate this problem as bundle adjustment, using structure-from-motion methods to first segment an articulated object into its compositional parts and to then estimate the parameters of the rotational and prismatic degrees-of-freedom that describe inter-part motion [16, 48].
+Several methods formulate this problem as bundle adjustment, using structure-from-motion methods to first segment an articulated object into its compositional parts and to then estimate the parameters of the rotational and prismatic degrees-of-freedom that describe inter-part motion [18, 53].
 These methods are prone to erroneous estimates of the pose of the object's parts and of the inter-part models as a result of outliers in visual feature matching.
-Alternatively, Katz, Orthey, and Brock [21] propose an active learning framework that allows a robot to interact with articulated objects to induce motion.
+Alternatively, Katz et al [22] propose an active learning framework that allows a robot to interact with articulated objects to induce motion.
 This method operates in a deterministic manner, first assuming that each part-to-part motion is prismatic.
 Only when the residual error exceeds a threshold does it consider the alternative rotational model.
 Further, they estimate the models based upon interactive observations acquired in a structured environment free of clutter, with the object occupying a significant portion of the RGB-D sensor's field-of-view.
-Katz et al. [20] improve upon the complexity of this method while preserving the accuracy of the inferred models.
+Katz et al [23] improve upon the complexity of this method while preserving the accuracy of the inferred models.
 This method is prone to over-fitting to the observed motion and may result in overly complex models to match the observations.
-Hausman et al. [12] similarly enable a robot to interact with the object and describe a probabilistic model that integrates observations of fiducials with manipulator feedback.
-Meanwhile, Sturm, Stachniss, and Burgard [40] propose a probabilistic approach that simultaneously reasons over the likelihood of observations while accounting for the learned model complexity.
+Hausman et al [14] similarly enable a robot to interact with the object and describe a probabilistic model that integrates observations of fiducials with manipulator feedback.
+Meanwhile, Sturm et al [45] propose a probabilistic approach that simultaneously reasons over the likelihood of observations while accounting for the learned model complexity.
 Their method requires that the number of parts that compose the object be known in advance and that fiducials be placed on each part to enable the visual observation of motion.
-More recently, Pillai, Walter, and Teller [35] propose an extension to this work that uses novel vision-based motion segmentation and tracking that enables model learning in situ, without prior knowledge of the number of parts or the need for fiducial markers.
+More recently, Pillai et al [39] propose an extension to this work that uses novel vision-based motion segmentation and tracking that enables model learning in situ, without prior knowledge of the number of parts or the need for fiducial markers.
 Our approach builds upon this method with the addition of natural language descriptions of motion as an additional observation mode in a multimodal learning framework.
-Meanwhile, Schmidt, Newcombe, and Fox [38] use an articulated variation of the signed distance function to identify the model that best fits observed depth data.
+Meanwhile, Schmidt et al [42] propose a framework that addresses the similar problem of tracking articulated models that uses an articulated variation of the signed distance function to identify the model that best fits observed depth data.
+Related, Martín-Martín and Brock [30] consider the problem of perceiving articulated objects and demonstrate how an estimate of kinematic structure facilitates tracking and manipulation.
+The authors improve upon this work by integrating shape reconstruction, pose estimation, and kinematic estimation [31].